dotnet/docs-aspire/docs/messaging/kafka-integration.md

 ### Use configuration providers

 The .NET Aspire Apache Kafka integration supports <xref:Microsoft.Extensions.Configuration?displayProperty=fullName>.
 It loads the <xref:Aspire.Confluent.Kafka.KafkaProducerSettings> or <xref:Aspire.Confluent.Kafka.KafkaConsumerSettings> from configuration by respectively using the `Aspire:Confluent:Kafka:Producer` and `Aspire.Confluent:Kafka:Consumer` keys.
-This example _:::no-loc text="appsettings.json":::_ configures some of the options:
+The following snippet is an example of a _:::no-loc text="appsettings.json":::_ file that configures some of the options:

 ```json
 {